Cockapoo Advice guide (Before you buy)

 Cockapoos need regular maintenance.
 Puppy coats will be easier to maintain compared to adult coats.

 Have grooming equipment at hand.
-Supplies will include a slicker brush, medium or wide-toothed metal comb, bathing supplies, de-matting rake, nail clippers, shampoo, conditioner, ear cleaning solution, absorbent towels, a dryer, and so on.
+Supplies will include a slicker brush, medium or wide-toothed metal comb, bathing supplies, de-matting rake, nail clippers, shampoo, conditioner, ear cleaning solution, absorbent towels, and a dryer, and so on.

 Each coat type has specific requirements;